 Thinking about transport to and from your winter weddings venue is an exciting opportunity to do something different such as a romantic sleigh drawn by horses wearing sleigh bells.
 Even if you are getting married at your venue it’s a real opportunity to have a special sleigh ride just the two of you after the ceremony, spending some precious time together on a busy day.

-Oh don’t forget to have lots of mistletoe around – you may get lots of kissing and some wedding invites in the future.
+Oh don’t forget to have lots of mistletoe around – you may get lots of kissing and some invites in the future for more winter weddings.